s5uishida/free5gc_ueransim_sample_config/README.md

 <h2 id="build">Build free5GC and UERANSIM</h2>

 Please refer to the following for building free5GC and UERANSIM respectively.
-- free5GC v3.0.5 or later (v3.0.5 + updated version at 2021.08.29) - https://github.com/free5gc/free5gc/wiki/Installation
+- free5GC v3.0.6 or later (v3.0.6 used) - https://github.com/free5gc/free5gc/wiki/Installation
-- UERANSIM v1.0.9 or later (v3.2.3 used) - https://github.com/aligungr/UERANSIM/wiki/Installation
+- UERANSIM v3.2.3 or later (v3.2.3 used) - https://github.com/aligungr/UERANSIM/wiki/Installation

 Note.
 Install MongoDB with package manager on free5GC 5GC C-Plane machine.
 [MongoDB Compass](https://www.mongodb.com/products/compass) is a convenient tool to look at the MongoDB database.